wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 # Choreo Insights API

-Choreo Insights API is a GraphQL API.
-It offers the flexibility and the ability to define precisely the data you want to fetch.
-This guide walks you through to find out what data you can retrieve:
+Choreo Insights API is a GraphQL API that allows you to fetch data in a flexible manner by defining the criteria with precision.
+This guide explains the different ways in which you can fetch data via this API.

  - **Allowed operations:** [Queries](#query)
  - **Schema defined types:** [Objects](#objects), [Inputs](#inputs), [Enums](#enums) and [Scalars](#scalars)